Home » Blogs » Jim Corbett Jhirna Zone Safari (Afternoon Tiger Adventure)

 Why was Jim Corbett National Park named after a British Man?

 India’s most famous Wildlife National Park was named after a British man because of his contributions in bringing this wildlife reserve into existence and leading the wildlife conservation efforts across the country.
 It was due to his efforts that Jim Corbett National Park grew to a larger area.
-Here the core regions come under the main wildlife park and the extended regions form the Corbett Tiger Reserve
+Here the core regions come under the main wildlife park and the extended regions form the Corbett Tiger Reserve.

 The key difference is only one.
-The former comes under the core wildlife forest area.
-The latter is an extension of the core area.
-To know more about this, you can see the full comparison analysis.
+The Jim Corbett National Park comes under the core wildlife forest area.
+The Corbett Tiger Reserve is an extension of the core area which is mainly constituted of the buffer zones.

 How to do the Jhirna zone safari booking?